petermeissner/wikipediatrend/README.md

 ![](./Readme_files/figure-html/unnamed-chunk-9-1.png)

-... revealing what most might have already suspected: ISIS is quite a new penomenon.
+... revealing what most might have already suspected: ISIS is quite a new phenomenon.

 ## So what?